 The crucial distinction between love the feeling and love the orientation is seen in the behaviour of a person who feels passionate love for another but acts cruelly towards them.

 Stephen Covey points out that love is to be found in actions, as well as being something we can feel.
 People driven by their feelings do not take responsibility for love.
 They are unaware that the feeling of love can be recaptured.
-It is regained when we act in a loving way: by affirming, appreciating, being considerate of, being kind, through affection, making small sacrifices and giving to, communicating with, and seeking to understand the person we are in relationship with.
+It is regained when we act in a loving way: by affirming, appreciating, being considerate of, being kind, through affection, making small sacrifices and giving to, communicating with, and seeking to understand our partner.
 Another example is choosing to overlook petty failings in the other person.
 It is important to realise that these actions do not depend on feeling love but that they generate the feeling.
 The person who is behaving in a loving way creates the feeling of love in themselves.
 Of course it is likely that the other person will respond in a positive way.

 One could argue that creativity is needed for us to be loving towards other people.
 By contrast, consider the man who buys red carnations for his wife every Friday.